swisspost/design-system/packages/components/CONTRIBUTING.md

 Also, don't use named slots for primary content, but instead reserve them for secondary content.

 When you need to access elements assigned to a given slot, use the `onSlotChange` event to ensure that all asynchronous changes to the content are taken into account.
-Indeed, the component is not re-rendered if only its content changes.
+Parent components are not re-rendered if only their content changes.

 ### Validate Properties
 Properties, defined with the `@Prop` decorator, are custom attributes publicly exposed on the HTML element.